ralouekapoor06/potato-carrot-classifier/README.md

 Go to download_images_google folder and type the lines one by one from the file image_pull.js into the console A file will be then downloaded named urls3.txt in your downloads folder which will have all the images urls upto which you have scrolled
-Then run gen_images.py to download all the images to the folder you specify to They way you run the command is as follows:- python gen_images.py --urls "<url>" --output "<output>" Once you have the images in the folder you need to make all the images of the same dimention
+Then run gen_images.py to download all the images to the folder you specify to The way you run the command is as follows:- python gen_images.py --urls "<url>" --output "<output>" Once you have the images in the folder you need to make all the images of the same dimention